jamesderlin/git-scripts/README.md

 # git-scripts

 A collection of various custom Git commands that I've written.
+Requires Python 3.6 and Git 2.39 or later.

 ## Commands